freibergergarcia/custom-post-types-taxonomies/README.md

-# Custom Post Types and Taxonomies (Custom PTT)
+# Custom post types and taxonomies (Custom PTT)

-The Custom PTT plugin is a simple yet efficient WordPress Plugin to extending the functionality of WordPress by creating Custom Taxonomies and Custom Post Types.
+The Custom PTT plugin is a simple WordPress Plugin to extend the functionality of WordPress by creating Custom Taxonomies and Custom Post Types.

 ![Unit Tests](https://github.com/freibergergarcia/custom-post-types-taxonomies/actions/workflows/run-phpunit.yml/badge.svg)
 ![PHP Code Sniffer](https://github.com/freibergergarcia/custom-post-types-taxonomies/actions/workflows/run-phpcs.yml/badge.svg)

-## Why Custom PTT?

-Custom PTT is designed to provide creators and developers with a simple and efficient way to extend the built-in functionality.
-No need for code knowledge, anyone should be able to install, register new Custom Post Types and Custom Taxonomies and start using them.

 ## Features

-Once the plugin is activate, there is no need to generate any code for you to put in your `theme` or `plugin`.
+Once the plugin is activate, it doesn't generate any code to be placced anywhere in the `theme` or `plugin`.

-**We initialize the Custom Post Types and Custom Taxonomies for you**.
+**We initialize the Custom Post Types and Custom Taxonomies through WordPress hook**.

 - Easily add Custom Taxonomies
 - Easily add Custom Post Types
-- Extend with a built-in filter in case you would like to modify the default arguments
+- Extend with a built-in filters and actions in case you would like to modify the default arguments

+### Filters and Actions

+#### Taxonomies

 `custom_ptt_taxonomy_args` filter is available to modify the default arguments used when registering a taxonomy.
 ```php